 - Temporary trusses supported by steel frame towers designed as state-of-the-art “tubular” eccentrically braced frames using steel box sections

-- Design for seismic and ship impact loading
+- Falsework designed for substantial earthquake and vessel impact loading

 - Bolted field connections used instead of welded connections, reducing waste and amount of exposure to fumes and other hazards

 - Unique cradles and sliding supports were designed for each deck segment and its planned assembly procedures using precise 3-D modelling

 - Amount of material waste kept to a minimum during construction of temporary works; material modified and reused as much as possible